Audition Notice – “Pinocchio” by Vic Hyde

 Doctor Mattina: Charles Lo Manto

-Doctor Callahan: Braden Wartin
+Doctor Callahan: Braden Worton

 Nurse Boucher: Em Nicholson